 In August 2007, the 3rd Symposium took place at Michigan State University, USA.
 This was a historic event for ISES as the Society was founded and the first general meeting held.
 The Symposia were then transformed to conferences.

 The 4th Conference, ISES Dublin 2008, took place at the Royal Dublin Society in the heart of Dublin city (Ireland), attracting 100 peer-reviewed scientific abstracts.

 The following 5th Conference at Sydney University in Australia tackled some highly topical issues including the sustainability of horse sports and the concept of ethical equitation, including contributions from 200 delegates representing 15 countries.

-The 8th ISES conference hosted by the University of Edinburgh's Royal (Dick) School of Veterinary Studies in Scotland took place in Olympic year in the UK and marked the tenth anniversary since Equitation Science was first recognised as a field of study.
+The 8th ISES Conference hosted by the University of Edinburgh's Royal (Dick) School of Veterinary Studies in Scotland took place in the 2012 Olympic year in the UK and marked the tenth anniversary since Equitation Science was first recognised as a field of study.

 For more information about previous ISES conferences Click here

 Visit the ISES YouTube Channel to view some of the presentations and practical demonstrations videos from previous conference.